 b.
 If you close the account in person, you can withdraw money from there directly.

 c.
 Bank transfers have high limits and complete within 24 hours.
 It’s the best choice when you already have another account where to send the funds.
+Here, you can learn more about how long a bank transfer takes (and why it may delay).

-People don’t think of wire transfer because of the many options out there.
+People often don’t think of wire transfer anymore because of the many options out there.
 For fast, small payments, you may choose a service like PayPal or similar.
 But what if you need to move large amounts to another country?
 Imagine those fees adding up.

 Some people would prefer instant transfers to avoid wasting time.
 But when you think of larger amounts of money (around $250,000 per day), this delay could be a security advantage.